Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Estimation of the limit set

 Figure~\ref{fig:Gexample2} gives a demonstration of the full approach for 10,000 simulated values from a bivariate extreme value model with a logistic model and parameter $\gamma=1/2$, and its inverted counterpart, with comparison to the true sets $G$.
 The tuning parameters here are chosen for illustrative purposes.
 It is clear that $\hat G^L$ is not smooth and tends to underestimate $G$, whereas $\hat G^{S_1}$, $\hat G^{S_2}$ and $\hat G^{S_3}$ offer varying levels of improvement.
 The linear spline performs the best in the logistic case where $G$ has a pointed shape, with the mean absolute errors evaluated in~\eqref{eqn:Gest} being 55.23, 67.37 and 57.64 for $\hat G^{S_1}$, $\hat G^{S_2}$ and $\hat G^{S_3}$, respectively, so $\hat G=\hat G^{S_1}$.
 The errors in the inverted logistic case are 61.95, 61.50 and 61.29, i.e., the cubic spline is slightly preferred as $G$ is smooth, so $\hat G=\hat G^{S_3}$.

-The smoothing method requires the introduction of further tuning parameters in our method, in the choice of $\kappa$ and the position of the knots.
-Tuning parameter selection is discussed in detail in \cite{SupplementaryMaterial}, where we suggest a default choice $\kappa=7$, in addition to the suggested tuning parameters given for $\hat G^L$ in Section~\ref{subsec:Gestimation2}.
-Knot-placement and the positions of $w^*_j$ ($j\in J_k$), as well sensitivity to the extrapolation quantile $q$, are also discussed in \cite{SupplementaryMaterial}, while we illustrate limited sensitivity to $\kappa$ for an asymmetric logistic copula in Section~\ref{subsec:alog}.
+The smoothing method requires the introduction of further tuning parameters, in the choice of $\kappa$ and the position of the knots.
+Tuning parameter selection is discussed in detail in the supplementary material \cite[Section B]{SupplementaryMaterial}, where a default choice of $\kappa=7$ is proposed, in addition to the suggested tuning parameters for $\hat G^L$ in Section~\ref{subsec:Gestimation2}.
+Knot-placement; the positions of $w^*_j$ ($j\in J_k$); and sensitivity to the extrapolation quantile $q$ are also discussed in the supplementary material \cite[Sections B and E]{SupplementaryMaterial}, and we show limited sensitivity to $\kappa$ for an asymmetric logistic copula \cite[Section I]{SupplementaryMaterial}.